 Forex trading in Germany is legal, and the local regulator puts no roadblocks in the way of this exciting trading medium.
-If you are interested in learning how to start trading currency pairs, you are in the right place.
+If you are interested in learning how to start forex trading in Germany, you are in the right place.
 However, forex trading is high risk, and a good deal of preparation is warranted.

 We will explain to you the benefits of forex trading, how the activity is regulated, and how you can get started in five easy steps.
 We will also help you find a trustworthy forex broker, which will give you access to this highly volatile and exciting trading market.